Ch. 1: Poppy

 “So, um, I’ve been thinking…maybe we should take a break for a little while.
 Things have been pretty crazy for us --both of us -- lately.”

-“Did you cheat?”
+“Did you cheat on me?”
 I breathe, struggling to find my voice.

 “No, baby, I’d never do that to you.”
 He sounds guilty.